-At a high level, Customer Validation refers to customers testing real, unreleased products in real environments.
+At a high level, Customer Validation (CV) refers to customers testing real, unreleased products and features in real environments over an extended period of time.
 This research discipline allows you to collect representative customer feedback to produce and release more successful products.

-After years of experiencing fragmentation in how tech companies run these tests, Centercode has developed a specific set of proven research and testing methodologies for running Alpha, Beta, and Field Tests.
-These processes allow companies to capture unique, actionable insights about the customer experience from target users in their true environments throughout the product’s development.
+After years of experiencing fragmentation in how tech companies run these tests, Centercode has developed a specific set of proven research and testing methodologies for running Alpha, Beta, and Delta Tests.
+These processes allow companies to capture unique, actionable insights about the customer experience from target users in their true environments throughout the entire product lifecycle.

 Why Should My Company Invest in CV?

-The tech landscape is evolving faster than ever, and this is impacting tech products in a few key ways.
+The technological landscape is rapidly evolving, and this impacts tech products in a few key ways.

 - Products have become far more complex/interconnected.
-No product lives in a silo anymore, so it’s highly unlikely that your team will be able to thoroughly test your product in a lab.
-Products need to be tested in a variety of real environments to evaluate performance and interoperability.
+Products no longer live in silos.
+They need to be tested in a wide variety of real technical environments to accurately evaluate their performance and interoperability.

 - The audience has changed.
-Until recently, tech products were mainly used by technical people.
-Now tech products are mainstream and have to cater to audiences that are much less technical.
-These users also have very high expectations surrounding the ease-of-use of products in their lives, making the customer experience more critical than ever.
+Until recently, tech products were mainly used by a “techie” subset of the population.
+Now that sophisticated tech is mainstream, it has to cater to audiences that are much less technical.
+These users also have high expectations surrounding the ease-of-use of products in their lives, making a seamless customer experience more vital than ever.

-- Fewer channels increase launch risk.
-Companies are selling their products through fewer channels and poor reviews on a single channel (such as Amazon), can sink a product.
-Even if customers are buying through a different channel, they will frequently default to sites like Amazon to research a product and read reviews, so a few poor reviews can have a significant impact on sales.
+- Fewer channels increase risk after release.
+Companies are selling their products through fewer channels, so poor reviews on a single channel (such as Amazon) can sink a product.
+Even if customers are buying from stores or company websites, they will frequently research and read reviews from mainstream sources.
+A few poor reviews can have a significant impact on sales.

 Customer Validation sits at a critical juncture in the product lifecycle.
-It evaluates all of the different aspects of a product (quality, user experience, documentation, messaging) and gives you an opportunity to improve all of those facets prior to launch.
-As a result, the return on investment (ROI) of Customer Validation is immense.
-A relatively small investment in CV will pay for itself many times over by decreasing costs and increasing sales as you release a better product.
+It evaluates all of the different aspects of a product or specific feature (quality, user experience, documentation, messaging) and gives you an opportunity to improve all of those facets prior to release.

 Who Does CV Apply to?